GamuceroJP/Concentric_Spherical_Shells/README.md

 # ConcentricSpheresPotential
-Electrostatics problem: visualization of potential using analytical solution to Laplace Equation with spherical symmetry
+Electrostatics problem: visualization of potential using analytical solution to Laplace Equation with azimuthal symmetry